tristanisham/zvm/README.md

 This script will **automatically append** ZVM's required environment variables (see below) to `~/.profile` or `~/.bashrc`.

+If these files don't exist, append the following to your shell's startup script.
 ```sh
 echo "# ZVM" >> $HOME/.profile
 echo export ZVM_INSTALL="$HOME/.zvm/self" >> $HOME/.profile